The Yamaha WR250R

 The key is understanding what your definition of an adventure motorcycle trip is.
 If its less rough stuff and you enjoy those miles down the highway.. then, of course, get a larger displacement motorcycle.
 But if you avoid highways like the plague, like I do, and plan trips on the most remote roads or trails but need to be on a street legal motorcycle.. well, then I’d say look at the WR250R.
 I’ve seen people buy the WR250R and the love it.. then they find their trips better fit a larger bike and get a larger adventure bike.
 Thats perfect..
 I always say get the bike that fits your riding.. not ride to fit the motorcycle.
 There’s a reason I don’t own a Harley.
 They are great motorcycles.. but that’s not the way I want to ride, not even close.

 Then I’ve seen guys get a big 1200GS and want to ride the same places I ride… and we end up butt’n heads…. while we are both trying to pick that thing up!
 There’s nothing wrong with that GS, they are fabulous motorcycles.. just don’t be on one trying to follow me around.

-I also own a 2008 Kawasaki Versys.. its my “street” bike.
-This bike accents my WR250R very well.. it has a very similar rider position, I can stand up on it and ride all day, it’s a bigger bike for the highway runs, it’s a good commuter bike, but… I’ll never take it on trips that I plan for my WR250R, they are just different trips all around.
-The Versys is a very smooth, nimble motorcycle, I really enjoy it, but my WR250R always wins when its time to go on an adventure!
+I previously owned a 2008 Kawasaki Versys.. it was my “street” bike.
+This bike accents the WR250R very well.. it has a very similar rider position, I can stand up on it and ride all day, it’s a bigger bike for the highway runs, it’s a good commuter bike, but… I’d never take it on trips that I planned for my WR250R, they are just different trips all around.
+The Versys is a very smooth, nimble motorcycle, I really enjoyed it, but my WR250R always wins when its time to go on an adventure!

 My WR250R Farkles (as of 8/13)